Mandouglas/lazyrootbeer/Readme.md

 ## Automatic use brooch and rootbeer when using certain skills.
-`Auto detects the brooch you have equipped`
+`Auto detects the brooch you have equipped.`

 ## There are two sections
 * `useBroochOn`   [Currently supports: Gamble, Adrenaline Rush, Unleash, Brawler Enrage, Ninja Ults] etc.